 The price of prescription drugs has skyrocketed over the past several years.
-These price increases are extremely troublesome throughout the health care system.
+These price increases are extremely troublesome throughout the health system.

 Unchecked drug price increases are not sustainable, and are a serious economic threat to the patients and communities we serve.
 They not only threaten patient access to drug therapies, but challenge providers’ abilities to provide the highest quality of care.